Reflecting Upon Irreducible Mind

 in spirits is not created but has always been there from the very beginning

-(though there are some versions where consciousness truly emerges from a primitive
+(though there are some versions where consciousness truly emerges from a

-one single mode of subjective awareness in the universe (e.g. the constant
+been one single mode of subjective awareness in the universe (e.g. the constant

-subjective perception of the color red), and nothing more than it in any situation.
+subjective perception of the color red), and nothing more than it in any

 And that is exactly what I think.
 When I talk